geevi/home2.0/content/teaching/complexity-theory-21/index.md

 ## Prerequisites
 Assumes basic knowledge of Discrete Maths, Linear Algebra, Probability, and Algorithms.
 Highly recomended to brush up these concepts.
 Some references are given bellow:

-- Mathematical Background, Intro. to TCS, Boaz Barak. https://files.boazbarak.org/introtcs/lnotes_book.pdf
+- Chapter 1.
+Mathematical Background, Intro. to TCS, Boaz Barak. https://files.boazbarak.org/introtcs/lnotes_book.pdf
   We will be assuming that you have read this chapter fully and will have an assignment based on it in the first week.